adrybakov/wulfric/docs/source/user-guide/conventions/main.rst

 Atom's positions
 ================

-Atoms positions are store as vectors of the relative coordinates with respect to the cell vectors.
+Atoms positions are stored as vectors of the relative coordinates with respect to the cell vectors.

 .. math::